helloabunai/objectscript-prep/md/01Config.md

 * [iTerm2](https://iterm2.com): Super flexible terminal with lots of nice-to-haves.
 * [Homebrew](https://brew.sh): Package management

+Specific work-environment related package requirements for getting the system up and running can be found on our internal docs.

 # Creating a namespace

 Assuming you have an instance of IRIS running somewhere, navigate to the management portal in your browser.
+I can't tell you what your IRIS webserver is :~)

 ```
 System Administration